BurntSushi/blog/content/post/transducers.md

 In this case, the entire input is exhausted and the FSA is in state `2`.
 To determine whether `ju` is in the set, it must ask whether `2` is a final state or not.
-Since it is not, it can report that the `jul` is not in the set.
+Since it is not, it can report that the `ju` key is not in the set.

 It is worth pointing out here that the number of steps required to confirm whether a key is in the set or not is bounded by the number of characters in